anvil-verifier/anvil/discussion/fairness/fairness-on-controller-race.md

 The problem is how to prove that $C$ eventually successfully writes the object (for at least once) with some fairness assumption.
 Since $C$ races with every controller in $S$ on the version number, the fairness assumption needs to imply that $C$ eventually wins the race (for at least once).

-We find that even strong fairness is not sufficient to prove that.
+We find that even strong fairness is not sufficient to prove liveness here.
 To see why, consider the following execution:
 ```
 C                       S
 v1 = read()